city

 What Are Fillers Made With?

-There are many types of dermal fillers each with subtle differences.
+A filler is a naturally occurring substance and there are many types of dermal fillers each with subtle differences.
 Fillers can vary in consistency from very fluid and watery to thicker gel.
-Our injectors determine which filler to use depending on where the placement will be, patient goal outcomes, and clinical indication.
-Here are some considerations to keep in mind depending on your desired results.
+Our injectors will work with you to determine which filler to use depending on the placement, your goals, and clinical indication.
+When considering different dermal fillers, here are some considerations to keep in mind depending on your desired results.

 Temporary Fillers